mvolkmann/blog/src/swift-ui.md

 ### View State

 All views are immutable structs.
-Typically they get mutable data from a model.
+Typically they get data from a model.
 They can also have associated mutable data by applying the `@State` property wrapper to a property.

-Properties with `@State` are typically only used for temporary data related to styling details.
+Properties declared with `@State` usually include the `private` access control keyword because the data is only used by that view.
 Such data is held outside of the struct and the struct holds a pointer to it.
+Changes to these properties cause the view body to be rebuilt.

+Any state held in a view using the `@State` property modifier should be transient state such as data related to styling.
+It is recommended to use `@State` sparingly and prefer holding data in model objects instead.

 The following example holds the status of a stoplight in the "status" state property.